Tainted\\Coders

 Bevy Apps

-Apps are containers for both the logic and data of your game.
-Our App is what controls the loop of our game so that our systems can update our world.
+An App is what controls the main loop of your game so that our systems can update our world.

 There are two core parts of every App: